 Money & Banking

 All banks in Cayman stick to mandatory due-diligence requirements.
 The exchange rates is USD$1.20 =CI$1.00.
-US dollars are generally accepted island wide.
-In order to open a bank account in Cayman, you will need the following:-
+US dollars are generally accepted island wide, however you will be given KYD as change.

-The mobile providers in the Cayman Islands are Digicel and Lime.
-Internet services are available from all providers, C3, Digicel, LIME and Logic.
+The mobile providers in the Cayman Islands are Digicel and Flow.

 In Cayman, we enjoy TV through cable, satellite, Direct TV, Dish network or Apple TV.
 You will get access to most of your favorite shows just like at home!